 Nothing is better in winter than adding a little crème de menthe to a cup of steaming hot chocolate or coffee.
 If your crème de menthe is all gone by New Year's, mix up a new batch, because it also makes a mean minty champagne cocktail.

 You can also shake your creme de menthe with brandy or bourbon for a Stinger, or indulge your sweet tooth with a Grasshopper.
 Just shake one part crème de menthe and one part white crème de cacao with two parts cream and a bunch of ice.
-Crème de menthe is a great addition to desserts and cakes, like these grasshopper brownie bars.
+Crème de menthe is a great addition to desserts and cakes.

 December 2011